-Scholarly activity appropriate to a Faculty member's or Librarian's discipline and in a quantity that will enhance rather than detract from their teaching or librarianship is expected.
-Faculty members and Librarians are also expected to fulfill a reasonable number of extra-course or extra-Library responsibilities to which one may be appointed by an Administrator or elected by their colleagues.
+Scholarly activity appropriate to a Faculty member's discipline and in a quantity that will enhance rather than detract from their teaching is expected.
+Faculty members are also expected to fulfill a reasonable number of extra-course responsibilities to which one may be appointed by an Administrator or elected by their colleagues.
 These include, but are not limited to: service on committees, student advising, attendance at department functions, Faculty meetings, and participation in the annual commencement.
 In cases where individual units, departments, or programs have additional specific requirements, expectations will be communicated to Faculty.